twallema/pyIEEM/data/README.md

 + `pichler_table_5_NACE64.csv`: Remote Labor Index (RLI) of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) S94, S95, S96 equal to G47.
 3) R90-92, R93: Set to 0.05 to obtain an employee-weighted average remote labor index of R90-92, R93, S94, S95, S96 (R_S) of 39, which is equal to the value used by Pichler.
 4) T: Set to 0.05.
 Essentiality score of activities converted to the NACE64 classification.
 Assumptions made during conversion: 1) N77, N78, N79 equal to N. 2) R90-92, R93 equal to I. 3) S94, S95, S96: Set to 63 to obtain an employee-weighted average essentiality score for R90-92, R93, S94, S95, S96 (R_S) of 47, which is equal to the value used by Pichler.

-`estimated_remote_labor.csv`: Estimated fraction of workers able to work from home.
-Primarily based on the reported fraction of workers working from home during the first COVID-19 lockdown in Belgium (`ermg-tables.xlsx`), when telework was mandated where possible.
-The Remote Labor Index from `pichler_table_5_NACE64.csv` was used to infer the fraction of telework attainable when data was available.
+`ermg_remote_labor.csv`: Fraction of workers working from home during the first Belgian 2020 COVID-19 lockdown (`ermg-tables.xlsx`).
+Where data was available, the average reported fraction of telework from four surveys performed in April 2020 were used.
+The Remote Labor Index from `pichler_table_5_NACE64.csv` was used to infer the fraction of telework attainable when no data was available.
 Assumptions listed in the data file.

+`ermg_at_workplace.csv`: Fraction of workers working in the workplace during the first Belgian 2020 COVID-19 lockdown (`ermg-tables.xlsx`).
+Where data was available, the average reported fraction of telework from four surveys performed in April 2020 were used.Assumptions listed in the data file.

+`ermg_summary.csv`: Combines `ermg_remote_labor.csv` and `ermg_at_workplace.csv` into a cleaner format.

 #### mobility